-- a.
-The IRB is established under this assurance at the University of Puerto Rico at Mayagüez, to review all research protocols involving human subjects.
+- b.
 IRB members are appointed by the Dean of Academic Affairs.
-The Academic Colleges representatives are appointed upon the recommendation of the corresponding Deans.
-(See Section II.B.3 below). - b.
+Colleges Deans make their recommendations of College representatives to the Dean of Academic Affairs (See Section III.B.3 below). - c.
 All appointments and reappointments will be for terms of three years.
-Members may not be reappointed for more than two consecutive terms. - c.
-The IRB chairperson will be elected to a three-year term by the appointed members.
-To encourage equal sharing of responsibilities, chairpersons may not be elected to serve consecutive terms.

-2. IRB membership requirements

-a.
-The IRB will consist of members from diverse backgrounds to promote complete and adequately review all research protocols covered by this assurance.
-IRB members will have the professional competence necessary to review all protocols submitted to them.
+Regular members may not be reappointed for more than two consecutive terms and will commence on the first day of the semester. - d.
+The IRB Chairperson will be elected from amongst and by the members to a three-year term.
+Upon confirmation by the Dean of Academic Affairs, the Chairperson or another IRB member will serve as Director of the IRB office. - 2.
+IRB membership requirements - a.
+The IRB will consist of members from diverse backgrounds to promote and ensure the complete and adequate review of all research protocols covered by this assurance.
+IRB members will have the professional competence necessary to review all protocols submitted to them. - b.

-- b.
 The IRB will be sufficiently qualified through the experience, expertise, and diversity of background of its members (including consideration of the racial and cultural backgrounds of members and sensitivity to issues such as community attitude) to promote respect for its advice and counsel in safeguarding the welfare of human subjects. - c.
-When research protocols involving a category of vulnerable subjects (i.e., prisoners, children, mentally disabled individuals) are reviewed, the IRB shall include in its reviewing body one or more individuals who have as a primary concern the welfare of these subjects.
+When research protocols involving a category of vulnerable subjects (i.e., prisoners, children, mentally disabled individuals) are reviewed, the IRB may invite in its reviewing body one or more individuals who have as a primary concern the welfare of these subjects.
 However, only the appointed IRB members will have the right to vote on all issues pertaining to such protocols. - d.
 The IRB will include both male and female members. - e.
-The IRB will include members representing a variety of professions. - The IRB will include at least one member whose primary expertise is in a non-science area. - g.
+The IRB will include members representing a variety of professions. - f.
+The IRB will include at least one member whose primary expertise is in a non-science area. - g.
 The IRB will include at least one member who is not affiliated with the institution and who is not part of the immediate family of a person affiliated with the institution. - h.
-The IRB will include at least one member with research experience with human subjects in each one of the following areas: social sciences and biomedical sciences.
-It will also include an ethicist.

-3. IRB membership and qualifications

-a.
-The IRB will consist of:

-one faculty representative from the College of Agricultural Sciences (nominated by the Dean and Director/College of Agricultural Sciences);

-one faculty representative from the College of Arts and Sciences (nominated by the Dean/College of Arts and Sciences);
+The IRB will include at least one member with research experience with human subjects in each one of the following areas: social sciences and health or biomedical sciences.
+It will also include an ethicist. - i.
+Faculty representatives may serve also as the ethicist or as the specialist in health or biomedical sciences or social sciences research. - 3.
+IRB membership and qualifications - a.
+All IRB members shall have a valid certification of approval of a course in the ethical dimensions of research involving human subjects. - b.
+The IRB will consist of no less than nine and no more than eleven members, as follows: - one faculty representative from the College of Agricultural Sciences (nominated by the Dean and Director/College of Agricultural Sciences); - two faculty representative from the College of Arts and Sciences (nominated by the Dean/College of Arts and Sciences); - one faculty representative from the College of Business Administration (nominated by the

-one faculty representative from the College of Business Administration (nominated by the Dean/College of Business Administration);
+Dean/College of Business Administration);